ncdxncdx/FunscriptDancer/README.md

 To install Julia dependencies enter `using Pkg; Pkg.instantiate()` from the Julia prompt.
 This only needs to be done once.

-To run, enter `using FunscriptDancer; julia_main()"`.
+To run, enter `using FunscriptDancer; julia_main()`.
 This will precompile the project and then run it.

 Or run `julia --project --threads auto -e "using FunscriptDancer; julia_main()"` from the OS command prompt at the repo root.

 Be aware that Julia is just-in-time compiled.
-Each bit of code will be compiled when it is called for the first time in an execution: on subsequent calls it is faster than any interpreted language like Python would be.
+Each bit of code will be fully compiled when it is called for the first time in an execution: on subsequent calls it is faster than any interpreted language like Python would be.
 Once the Funscript preview is visible it should be snappy: until then, expect sluggishness.

 ## Prepackaged binaries

-In principle it is possible to build relocatable packages for Windows/MacOS/Linux using Julia.
+In principle it is possible to build compiled, relocatable packages for Windows/MacOS/Linux using Julia.

 In practice there are issues.